 There are three self-catering cottages; Rushcroft Lodge sleeps 2-3 in spacious luxury; and the other two sleep 4.
 All offer exceptional value for money.
 Lynn has a wonderful eye, and the light, space, airiness and decor of each, and their individual little gardens are absolutely first class.
 Every detail has been considered.
 There is also a beautiful cosy Shepherds Hut in the most romantic setting with a deck and fire pit over looking the farm.

 Altogether the Farm covers about twenty acres, hidden away in a little corner of the New Forest, minutes from some of the best riding, walking and cycling that the Forest has to offer.
 We have deer, badger and fox regularly visiting the farm and you will see and hear many species of birds including hawk, owl, wood pecker and buzzard.The farm is bordered on one side by the Avon Water and on the other by Sway Village.
 The wild life is beautiful with deer, badgers, owls, buzzards and wild flowers to be seen throughout the farm (especially early in the morning!).

 From the farm enjoy a walk into the village and out through the forest with miles of tracks to enjoy on foot, bike or horseback.
 Dogs are welcome and you can even bring your own horse!

-We farm rare breed English Goats, have a fat fluffy farm cat called Smokey, our dogs are two Jack Russel's called Patch and Buster and a Westie called Daisy.
-Our two horses are called Ace and Teddy (she's a girl!).
+We farm rare breed English Goats, have a fat fluffy farm cat called Smokey, our dogs are a Jack Russel's called Buster and a Westie called Daisy and our two horses are called Ace and Teddy (she's a girl!).
 New editions last year are two rescue donkeys called Lucie and Tillie.

 Regular visitors to Rushcroft Farm, the four most common species in the New Forest are fallow, roe, sika and red deer, but there are also small numbers of muntjac deer.